josh-works/josh-works.github.io/_posts/2024-05-12-tongue-tie.md

 2. After eden would finish a defined few minutes of nursing, I'd feed her breast milk from other mothers with extra milk, obtained via friend networks and online mothers-supporting-mothers groups
 3. Kristi's milk needed the stimulus of nursing to come in, so using a electric pump, she'd pump.
 We'd freeze it to later give to Eden.

+And all of this happens every two hours, start-to-start.
+We'd spend an hour feeding, rest a bit, and then another hour would pass and we'd start it all over again.

 We tracked everything to the nearest 5 or 10 ml, at the very beginning.
-After a weekend of this, and a weigh-in at the pediatrician's office, we could see that she was gaining weight, and we all collectively breathed a sigh of relief.
-It was exhausting.
+After a weekend of this, and a weigh-in at the pediatrician's office, we could see that Eden was gaining weight, and we all collectively breathed a sigh of relief.

 I said something about the proposed tongue tie to the pediatrician, he said: